cozygene/FEAST/README.md

 - R version 3.4.0 or Python 2.7

-FEAST in R
+FEAST in R (rFEAST)
 -----------------------

-FEAST uses the following dependencies : "doParallel", "foreach", "mgcv", "reshape2", "ggplot2", "philentropy", "MCMCpack", "lsei", "Rcpp", "RcppArmadillo" and "cowplot".
+rFEAST uses the following dependencies : "doParallel", "foreach", "mgcv", "reshape2", "ggplot2", "philentropy", "MCMCpack", "lsei", "Rcpp", "RcppArmadillo" and "cowplot".

-FEAST in Python 2.7 (pyFEAST)
+FEAST in Python (pyFEAST)
 -----------------------

 pyFEAST mainly uses numpy and achieves faster performance than its R counterpart.
 The main difference between the R and python implementations of FEAST is that the R version initializes the mixing proportions of the EM algorithm using a solution to constrained least squares, and pyFEAST uses a solution from non-negative least squares.
 To our current knowledge, this does not cause differences in EM estimations.